Philips PUS7009 (IPS) vs Hisense A6N

 Although the panel in the PUS7009 has been equipped with a satin coating that effectively suppresses reflections, the brightness level of 280 nits in SDR mode is simply too low for the television to perform well in brightly lit rooms.
 As a result, in heavily sunlit conditions, details on the screen may be difficult to discern, which reduces user comfort during the day.

-The satin matrix effectively reduces reflections, but a brightness level of 220 cd/m² is not sufficient for the television to effectively break through strong external light.
-In bright rooms or in the presence of a lot of daylight, the image may appear indistinct, which limits the comfort of using the television in such conditions.
+A satin-finish panel suppresses reflections well, but a brightness of 220 cd/m² is not enough for the TV to effectively cut through strong ambient light.
+In bright rooms or with a lot of daylight the image can look washed out, which reduces viewing comfort in such conditions.

 Backlight Type